 - Always secure the catheter end to your skin or dressing to prevent tension and tugging.

-- Shower daily following and wear clean clothes.
+- Shower daily following your treatment and wear clean clothes.

-- Do not put anything on your exit site such as lotion, powder or creams without checking with your doctor or nurse first.
+- Do not put anything on your exit site such as lotion, powder or creams without checking with your SKI physician first.